 A highly trained workforce plays a pivotal role in our ability to produce high quality parts.
 Mr. Oberg developed one of the industry’s earliest apprenticeship programs in the 1950’s to help create future generations of highly skilled craftsman that were needed for the fast-growing company.
 Today, Oberg’s world-renowned apprenticeship program is competency-based involving both classroom and paid, on-the-job skills training.

-Oberg Manufacturing Company is established by Donald E. Oberg in Tarentum, PA with a dozen employees.
+Oberg Manufacturing Company is established by Donald E. Oberg in Tarentum, PA with twelve employees.
 It’s the first to utilize tungsten carbide in the stamping die industry.

 Oberg outgrows its original building and relocates a few miles north to Freeport, PA.
 Mr. Oberg introduces his first-of-its-kind apprentice program to meet the demands of a growing industry.